AMDmi3/opening_hours.js/README.md

 ### Holidays ###

 * Supports public holidays (```24/7; PH off```, ```PH 12:00-13:00```).
-  * The holidays have to be defined within this library.
   * Currently only Germany (including the little variations between confederations) is supported.
 Note that there are a few [footnotes][PH-de] which are ignored.

 [PH-de]: http://de.wikipedia.org/wiki/Feiertage_in_Deutschland

 * Support for school holidays (```SH 10:00-14:00```).
-  * The holidays have to be defined within this library.
   * Currently only Germany can easily be supported (based on ical files from [schulferien.org][]).
   * To update the school holiday definition or add definitions for other countries (probably includes a little bit of adjustment of the script) the script [convert\_ical\_to\_json][convert-ical-to-json] can be used to generate JSON definition based on ical calendar files which can be added to the library.

 [schulferien.org]: http://www.schulferien.org/iCal/
 [convert-ical-to-json]: blob/feature/convert_ical_to_json